Skip to main content

 The OC7 Project under IEA Wind aims to improve the accuracy of models for estimating structural loads in offshore wind system designs, with a special focus on floating wind systems.
 It addresses three key challenges: adapting hydrodynamic modelling for diverse floating structures, incorporating structural flexibility in design for larger turbines, and understanding wake effects within wind farms, especially for floating systems.
 This project builds on the successes of the OC3-OC6 projects to advance offshore wind energy design capabilities.

-The Representative for Task 56 are Aengus Conolly (Wood Group Kenny Ireland) and Christopher Wright (Gavin & Doherty Geosolutions).
+The Representatives for Task 56 are Aengus Conolly (Wood Group Kenny Ireland) and Christopher Wright (Gavin & Doherty Geosolutions) and Michael O'Shea (UCC).

 The Task aims to coordinate global research in offshore energy hubs, with a focus on their design, development, and operation, and potential extension to onshore hubs.
 It will gather research, identify gaps, and address uncertainties affecting offshore hub development.
 The task intends to guide the industry and policymakers on technology, modelling, and strategies for offshore hubs, and accelerate their development.
 Key efforts include fostering collaborative research, aligning international efforts, and promoting partnerships with TCP Energy Storage and TCP Hydrogen.